-This technical update provides additional guidance relating to the use of fibre reinforcement in concrete, in lieu of traditional steel reinforcement.
+This article provides additional guidance relating to the use of fibre reinforcement in concrete in lieu of traditional steel reinforcement.

 There are two current standards covering the requirements for fibres for concrete:

-The above standards only provide guidance on the requirements of fibres and their evaluation of conformity, not how they can be adopted as alternative reinforcement in structural design codes.
+The above standards only provide guidance on the requirements of fibres and their evaluation of conformity and not how they can be adopted as alternative reinforcement in structural design codes.

 Prior to the use of any fibre reinforcement, in lieu of traditional steel reinforcement, the developer is advised to seek confirmation from our structural engineering department, through our site surveyor, that the proposals would be acceptable to the warranty provider.

 Every care was taken to ensure the information in this article was correct at the time of publication (November 2023).
 Guidance provided does not replace the reader’s professional judgement and any construction project should comply with the relevant Building Regulations or applicable technical standards.
 For the most up to date Premier Guarantee technical guidance please refer to your Risk Management Surveyor and the latest version of the Premier Guarantee Technical Manual.